An Agate Original

-New Water is paying for the Silver Creek Pilot Project primarily with a $1.67 million grant from the Environmental Protection Agency’s Great Lakes Restoration Initiative, a federal program that funds protection and restoration projects around the region.
+Nearly half of NEW Water’s expenses in the pilot project are paid for through grants, primarily a $1.67 million grant from the Environmental Protection Agency’s Great Lakes Restoration Initiative, a federal program that funds protection and restoration projects around the region.
 The project reimburses farmers their out-of-pocket expenses for improving ditches, planting cover crops, and setting up rotational grazing systems.
 If they take farmland out of production to install a buffer or filter strip along the stream they receive a $3500 per acre incentive payment.
 In return, those features are attached to the farmer’s deed, so if they sell their land, the new owner is expected to keep them in place.

 The short-term goal of the project is to learn whether New Water can work with partners, get landowner participation, and improve water quality.
 Five years isn’t much time to clean up a stream, but the ultimate goal of adaptive management is to bring Silver Creek up to the state’s water quality standard for phosphorus.
-New Water’s Jeff Smudde estimates the project will cost between one and two million dollars yearly for the next ten years.
+NEW Water’s Jeff Smudde says the project has cost about one million dollars yearly for the last four years.
 That’s a lot cheaper than $100 million for a new treatment plant.
 And how well is it all working?

 The project promises to provide extensive data about how well various agricultural practices work to reduce polluted farm runoff.
 The baseline measurements taken in the year before the BMPs were undertaken offer more experimental rigor than most studies can provide.